 In October after I shared my idea for Witch’s Hat Luminaries, the post went totally viral, much to my surprise.
 In that post, I stated that we hung the Witch’s Hats on the front porch using the same hooks that we used to hang the Stars for Christmas.
 Inevitably I got a bunch of emails asking me HOW I hung the stars… So today I’ll share with you how I did it.

-How to Hang Stars on a Porch for Christmas:
+How to Hang Paper Star Lanterns on a Porch for Christmas

 The stars were purchased at IKEA two years ago, but I’ve seen them on AMAZON and TARGET.
 They are paper stars but they have a waxy coating to help them stand up to the elements.